rust-lang/rust/src/doc/rustc-dev-guide/src/tests/fuchsia.md

 and debug jobs with Docker.

-Note that a Fuchsia checkout is *large* – as of this writing, a checkout and build takes 46G of space – and as you might imagine, it takes awhile to complete.
+Note that a Fuchsia checkout is *large* – as of this writing, a checkout and build takes 46G of space – and as you might imagine, it takes a while to complete.

 ### Modifying the Fuchsia checkout